Wind power in Russia: History

 The first experimental wind power plant (3.5 kW) in the Soviet Union was built in 1931 in Kursk by the project of engineers Ufimtsev and Vetchinkin.
 To conserve energy during calm winds, a 328 kg flywheel contained in a vacuum chamber was used.
 The wind generator provided electricity to Ufimtsev's house, including a workshop with machine tools, and also illuminated several other houses along the Semenovskaya street.
 For more details, see article in Russian wiki.

 The experimental wind farm in Balaclava (in Crimea) with capacity of 100 kW was developed under direction of inventor Yuri Kondratyuk and installed there in 1931.
 Before the war, it produced electricity for the Balaclava-Sevastopol tramline.
 During the war it was destroyed.

 From 1932 Kondratyuk, together with Nikolai Nikitin, worked on a design of 165-metre high reinforced concrete mast on the Bedene-Kir plateau, four kilometers north of the peak of windy mountain Ai-Petri in Crimea.
 It was expected to produce up to 24 MW of power.
 After the death of project sponsor Sergo Ordzhonikidze in 1937 the project was reduced in scale and in 1938 the construction stopped forever.

 57 wind turbines are being built 80 kilometres northeast of Murmansk, at the Kolskaya Wind Farm.
 The farm is expected to be operational in 2021.

 According to a Reuters report from 2024, Rosatom, Russia's state nuclear corporation, established a wind turbine blade manufacturing facility in Ulyanovsk at a site previously used by Vestas.
 The facility has an annual production capacity of 450 blades and is expected to support both domestic and international wind energy projects.
 The initiative follows Vestas' exit from Russia in 2023 due to sanctions, leading to Rosatom's efforts to develop local production.

+In the 2020s, new capacity was developed mainly through the federal Renewable Capacity Delivery Agreement (RES-CDA) mechanism, which requires increasing localisation of turbine components.
+Rosatom reports that towers, nacelles and blades for its current wind projects are produced domestically at its facilities in Volgodonsk.
+In January 2025, Rosatom’s wind-power subsidiary NovaWind JSC installed the first turbine at the construction site of the upcoming Novolakskaya Wind Power Plant in the Republic of Dagestan, which planned to have 120 turbines, and that would make it one of the largest onshore wind facilities in Russia with a 300 MW capacity.
+Upon completion, the facility is expected to contribute significantly toward Rosatom’s long term stated goal of achieving approximately 1.7 GW of cumulative installed wind capacity by 2027.
+Wind power in Russia remains a small component of the national electricity mix, contributing less than 1% of total generation, while thermal power continues to account for the majority of electricity production.